phageParser/phageParser/README.md

 - run `filterByExpectPhages.py`, which essentially runs filterByExpect.py on all files in the `/phages` folder.
 These will be saved to `/output`.

-- run `orderByExpect.py`, which rearranges the results of filterByExpectPhages in each file to be in order of lowest to highest expect value.
+- make a directory called `sorted` under `output`. run `orderByExpect.py`, which rearranges the results of filterByExpectPhages in each file to be in order of lowest to highest expect value.

 - run `interactions.py`, which makes a json file `json.txt` for visualization in cytoscape.js.